-This maple peanut butter fudge only has 4 ingredients and all you do is mix everything together, boil for 2 minutes, and then freeze.
-As far as fudge goes, I think this is pretty darned healthy.
-All that’s needed is natural peanut butter (the kind with just peanuts and salt), maple syrup, coconut oil and vanilla.
+All you do to make this peanut butter fudge is mix everything together, boil for 2 minutes, and then freeze.
+And as far as fudge goes, I think this is pretty darned healthy.
+All that’s needed is natural peanut butter (the kind with just peanuts and salt), maple syrup, coconut oil (or butter if you can eat dairy) and vanilla.

-I’ve tried it with unrefined coconut oil, and while it doesn’t taste coconut-y, the coconut flavor detracts from the maple peanut butter taste.
+I’ve tried this fudge recipe with unrefined coconut oil, and while it doesn’t taste coconut-y, the coconut flavor detract just a bit from the maple peanut butter taste just a bit.
 When you use refined coconut oil, which doesn’t have any coconut flavor, the maple and peanut butter flavors just stand out even more.
 Both versions are great, though!

-The fudge isn’t totally firm when refrigerated, which is why I keep mine in the freezer.
+This peanut butter fudge isn’t totally firm when refrigerated, which is why I keep mine in the freezer.
 I also froze it as a self-preservation tactic.
 It didn’t work.
-If you find this fudge as addictive as I do, it’s hopeless.
+If you find this vegan peanut butter fudge as addictive as I do, it’s hopeless.
 It’s easy to halve the recipe or even only make a fourth.
 A fourth will give you three pieces and you can just go to town on them and then not feel bad. ;)

-Healthy 4-Ingredient Maple Peanut Butter Fudge (naturally vegan, gluten-free)
+4-Ingredient Peanut Butter Fudge (naturally vegan with paleo option)

 - Prep Time:

 - Yield: 12 pieces of fudge

 - 1/2 cup (120 milliliters) pure maple syrup (I don't recommend honey - see the post for reasons why!)